Omori (video game): Plot

 Omori awakens in "White Space", a barren void he has lived in "for as long as [he] can remember".
 He enters a door to the vibrant world of "Headspace", where he meets his friends, Aubrey, brothers Kel and Hero, Basil, and Omori's older sister Mari.
 They peruse Basil's photo album, containing pictures of their shared memories, and decide to visit his house.
-Once they arrive, Kel and Aubrey scuffle, damaging the album.
+Once there, Kel and Aubrey scuffle, damaging the album.
 Upon seeing a disturbing photo fall from it, Basil panics, and Omori is abruptly teleported back to White Space.
-He stabs himself with a knife, revealing the previous events to be the dreams of a teenage boy, Sunny, as he wakes up in the middle of the night.
+He stabs himself with a knife, revealing Headspace to be the dream world of a teenage boy, Sunny, as he wakes up in the middle of the night.

-The player discovers that Sunny and his mother are moving.
+It is revealed that Sunny and his mother are moving.
 He goes downstairs for a midnight snack but is confronted by a nightmarish hallucination.
 He dispels the illusion by taking deep breaths and returns to bed.
 Awakening in White Space, Omori reunites with Aubrey, Kel, and Hero.
 They discover that Basil has gone missing and set out to rescue him.
 The four explore the various regions of Headspace in search of Basil, with Mari assisting along the way.
 The group is continuously diverted from their search by various situations, leading their memory of Basil to fade away.

 Omoris narrative juxtaposes vibrant imagery with foreboding themes and environments.

-Later, in the real world, it is revealed that Mari supposedly killed herself four years ago, leading to the friend group diverging.
+Later, in the real world, it is revealed that Mari killed herself four years ago, leading to the friend group diverging.
 Though Kel and Hero recovered to varying degrees, Sunny became an estranged shut-in, Aubrey a delinquent, and Basil an anxious recluse.
 Three days before Sunny moves away, Kel knocks on his door in an attempt to reconnect one last time.
 The player can either ignore Kel or answer the door: by choosing the former, Sunny stays inside for the remaining three days, immersing himself in housework and his dreams.